A Vegan version of the classic Greek dish...

 Salt and pepper

 1. In a large pan, add a glug of olive oil and then the onion, garlic, cinnamon stick and bay leaves and cook over a medium heat until the onions are softened.
+Add in your mince and break down with a wooden spoon.

 2. Add the tomatoes, passata, dried oregano and crumble in the beef stock cubes.
 Combine well and allow to cook slowly over a low heat for about 45 minutes, giving it a stir every now and then, while we deal with the other elements.
 Preheat your oven to 170C.